ftrippel/bash-utils/README.md

 # Idioms

-For the sake of documentation (as I am quite forgetful) and for sharing with bash novices, I am going to jot down some bash idioms that proved quite useful.
+For the sake of documentation (as I am quite forgetful) and for sharing with _bash novices_, I am going to jot down some bash idioms that I find quite useful.

 ## Working with files

-### Strip directory, filebasename and fileextension from an absolute path to a file
+### Strip directory, file basename and extension from an absolute file path

 ```bash
 FILE_PATH=/a/b/filename.ext